jebena/jebena-python-client/README.md

    * `api_secret_key`: The secret key associated with your API key name.
     When not passed, ENV variable JEBENA_API_SECRET_KEY is read.
 This value must be kept securely stored!

+### Working with Jebena Trace IDs

+The Jebena API Server provides a "Jebena Trace ID" that can be used for tracing the backend server's logs for any given request.
+This is provided as an HTTP header to clients.

+Calling `jebenaclient.get_last_run_trace_id()` after any call to `jebenaclient.run_query()` will provide the Jebena Trace ID, which can then be used by server developers (e.g. `jebena aws logs trace <id>`)